 I am eager to teach students the principles that will allow them to play music with confidence.
-Students will develop their sound through technique and strength.
-Students will learn to "use their ears" to understand harmony, learn songs, and improvise in various styles.
-Students will also learn how to navigate obstacles to their improvement, gaining tools to better sit with discomfort, methods for staying focused on one concept at a time, and how to cultivate patience while working towards progress.
+You will develop your unique sound through strong technique and learning to play music you love.
+You will learn to "use your ears" to understand harmony, learn songs, and improvise in your favorite styles.
+You will become the musician you want to be, with time, practice, patience and joy in the process!

-Students will learn to play the bass by reading music, learning scales and chords, practicing rhythms with a metronome, and learning songs by ear.
-Students will learn how to sit and stand while playing the bass, as well as specific left and right hand techniques that provide more variety and style to a given genre of music.
-Students must purchase their own materials for lessons, including sheet music, instruments and accessories.
+You will learn to play the bass by reading music, learning scales and chords, practicing rhythms with a metronome, and learning songs by ear.
+You will learn how to sit and stand while playing the bass, as well as specific left and right hand techniques that provide more variety and style to a given genre of music.
+You will need to purchase your own materials for lessons, including sheet music, instruments and accessories.

 Students who wish to play the guitar will develop an understanding of the flexible role of the instrument in pop music, jazz, rock, folk, and related styles.
 The guitar is perhaps the most commonly played instrument in the world, therefore a guitar student must develop a sense of discipline and commitment to learn strong technique, music theory and harmony, and how to distinguish one's unqiue voice on the instrument.
 While the guitar can play a lead role in a band, it is also provides structure and depth to music as a supporting instrument in the rhythm section.